Managing Flying Risk – Preparing for Flight

 Familiar with the glider?
 Even the same types have differences with rigging details, equipment and canopy jettison.
 The pilot in command must ensure that the operating limitations of an aircraft, as specified in the Aircraft Flight Manual, will not be exceeded at any time during the flight.

 Legal?
 ARC, annual inspection and insurance must be valid.

 Familiar with the safety equipment?
 Parachute, FLARM, other.

 Weight and balance?
-Aircraft loading limitations inc with water ballast are detailed in the AFM and weighing schedule supported by a cockpit placard.
+Aircraft loading limitations inc with water ballast are detailed in the Aircraft Flight Manual and weighing schedule supported by a cockpit placard.
 Fixed cockpit ballast weights can be used as required.
 When an additional margin of safety is required, eg during type conversion and for inexperienced pilots, an effective cockpit load (say 10-15 kgs) in excess of the placard minimum should be established.

 Rigged correctly?
 The Aircraft Flight Manual details how to rig a glider.
 There is additional safe rigging information here.

 Pre-takeoff cockpit checks should be carried out carefully using an established checklist.
 Distraction is a common cause of error.
 Rushing due to time pressure is also a common cause of error.
 Both of those causal factors can be addressed to reduce the risk.
 If the pre-takeoff checks are interrupted for any reason, the checks should be restarted and completed with care.

 C CONTROLS working fully and freely and in the correct sense

 B BALLAST securely fastened; correct cockpit load